 All UWEC programs have an on-site contact person who is available for consultation if difficulties arise.
-You will receive an emergency contact card at orientation; be sure to keep it in your wallet at all times.
+You will receive an emergency contact card from your peer advisor; be sure to keep it in your wallet at all times.
+It will also be posted to your UWEC Study Abroad Account closer to departure.
 The information is also on the Contact Names & Addresses section of your program guide.